Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 Sour crop occurs when your hen’s crop becomes infected with the fungus Candida albicans, according to the University of California, Davis.

-The fungus invades the lining of the crop and begins to breed, causing an upset in the natural environment in the organ.
+The fungus invades the lining of the crop and begins to breed, causing an upset in the natural environment of the organ.

-Although it can effect healthy adult birds, problems usually arise in immuno-compromised animals or young pullets and roos.
+Although it can affect healthy adult birds, problems usually arise in immuno-compromised animals or young pullets and roos.

 Your chicken can pick up this fungus from anywhere in its environment, although they’re more likely to have a problem if they eat rotten food, moldy feed, manure, etc.